JohnFarmer96/LocalApacheServer/README.md

 ### 2.3.
 Include \*.conf - files in Apache httpd.conf

-Finally you need to connect the locally configured domains to the apache server by including the host-configuration data files in 'httpd.confÄ
+Finally you need to connect the locally configured domains to the apache server by including the host-configuration data files in 'httpd.conf'
 Under the tag '# Virtual hosts' please modify the file in the following way:

 ```